skaldlabs/skald/CONTRIBUTING.md

 - Have a running Postgres databse with `pgvector` installed
 - Have a running Redis server
 - Have an OpenAI API key (at the very least)
+- Or an Anthropic/Gemini API key if you prefer those providers

 ### Database setup